co-rs/mco/docs/may_caveat.md

 And you also should avoid calling functions that internally use a big stack space like `std::io::copy()`.

-`cogo::config()::set_stack_size()` can be used to set the default stack size for all coroutines.
-And you can use `cogo::coroutine::Builder` to specify a single coroutine stack size.
+`mco::config()::set_stack_size()` can be used to set the default stack size for all coroutines.
+And you can use `mco::coroutine::Builder` to specify a single coroutine stack size.

 ```rust
 Builder::new().stack_size(0x2000).spawn(...)